You've probably heard the term "lean meat" before, and you suspect that this is a healthier choice, but what exactly is lean meat?

 4. It Reduces the Risk of Heart Disease

-One of the major health benefits of lean poultry or low-fat, grass-fed beef is that it helps reduce the risk of cardiac disease.
+One of the major health benefits of lean poultry or low-fat, grass-fed ground beef is that it helps reduce the risk of cardiac disease.

 Heart disease is one of the leading causes of death in America, so eating things with a lower fat content and that reduce our saturated fat intake is wise.